 Additionally, Miller said her department is offering free online courses for individuals who would like to be Nevada Service officers and assist veterans with information on topics such as veterans programs, housing loans, forms and education.

 Miller introduced Wendy Simons, who has been working on the need for a Northern Nevada Veterans Home in Reno.
-So far, the Veterans Administration has designated $36 million to the project, and the state legislature has to approve $14 million for the facility, which would be located north of the Northern Nevada Adult Mental Health Services.
+So far, Veterans Administration has designated $36 million to the project, and the state legislature has to approve $14 million for the facility, which would be located north of the Northern Nevada Adult Mental Health Services.

 Nevada State Veterans Home in Boulder City currently serves the state but doesn’t have enough beds.

 “We have a 370-bed shortage in Northern Nevada for veterans,” Simons said.